Fufu142857/PhysFormer-Reproduction/README.md

 **2. RhythmFormer:**

-> *We followed the data split and preprocessing protocol defined in RhythmFormer.*
+> *I followed the data split and preprocessing protocol defined in RhythmFormer.*

 ```
 @article{zou2025rhythmformer,